Chiropractor Explains: Breathing Is Easier in an Upright Position

 How?
 Well as I’m sure you know from looking at my diagram below when your trunk-to-thigh ratio increases it reduces spinal and abdominal pressures, which means not only do these pressures come down in proportion to one another but also because of how their position changes.
 The pelvis tilts forward pushing against the pelvic floor muscles so there’s less weight over them too-which leads to a comparative negative change in the back or abdomen.

-When my patients have breathing problems while seated, a seat wedge cushion generally solves their problems.
-An ergonomically designed seat pillow can help relieve thoracic pressure even more than just providing comfort and support!
+When my patients experience breathing difficulties while sitting, a seat cushion can often be a helpful solution.
+An ergonomically designed seat cushion can provide extra comfort and support while also helping to relieve pressure on the thoracic area.
 I was surprised how similar cheap memory foam seat cushions were on Aliexpress from the listing on Amazon!